Preparing for your verification session

 - General Ledger (GL) transaction listing (with an appropriate level of transactional mapping to the P&L or Trial Balance) in Excel format.

 It is often helpful to involve a member of your finance team as part of the process

 The boundary verification session will give you and the business confidence that your carbon reporting is consistent, comparable, comprehensive, and in line with your reporting goal.

 - Invite your internal project group, including a representative from your finance & operations teams,

 - Bring your organisational structure; including any parent and child companies,

 - Be ready to share supporting information on each emission source within your emission boundary,

-- Provide an Expense Listing (extract from Profit & Loss (P&L) statement or Trial Balance).
+- Provide an Expense Listing (extract from Profit & Loss (P&L) statement or Trial Balance) in Excel format.

 The customer success team can assist if you're unsure of your eligibility for verification.